sunjh22/CNVPipe/README.md

 - `fastp.smk` for cleaning reads;
 - `bwamem.smk` for mapping reads using bwa-mem.

-## 05. Write smk for Read-depth based CNV-calling methods
+## 05. CNV-calling based on read-depth methods

 We need to be clear about some features of these methods:
 1. require normal samples? if yes, how many?